butopea/printnode-docker/README.md

 ## Add printers to the Cups server
 1. Connect to the Cups server at [http://127.0.0.1:631](http://127.0.0.1:631) (or the port you have exposed)
 2. Add printers: Administration > Printers > Add USB printers or remote network printer
-3. It will be automatically picked up by Printnode
+3. They will be automatically picked up by Printnode

 __Note__: The admin user/password for the Cups server is by default `print`/`print`.
 Can be customized via env vars.